The O'Rear Spiritual Lineage

 1574 - 1642

-Puritan pastor and member of Westminster Assembly on of the translators working on the King James Bible
+Puritan pastor and member of Westminster Assembly and one of the translators working on the King James Bible

 Rev. John Sotwell Vicar of Penniston